Commercial AFMs

 All AFM instruments are capable of achieving sub-nanometer vertical resolution under liquid conditions, and can be combined with various extension kits allowing temperature control, in situ fluid exchange, or custom modes of imaging like magnetic activation and iDrive.
 All instruments are enclosed in acoustic and vibration isolation hoods to ensure optimal performance.

-MFP-3D Confocal TIRF (Asylum Research) [Book AFM Time]
+MFP-3D Confocal TIRF (Asylum Research)

 • Scan range is 90 µm in-plane, and 15 µm vertical